daisy/math-a11y/docs/ms-math/recommended_word_365_settings.md

 ## Disable visual-only math features that confuse screen readers

 While in the Word options enter the Display:
-• uncheck- Show text wrapped within the document window •uncheck - Show animations in the document
+* uncheck- Show text wrapped within the document window *uncheck - Show animations in the document
 This reduces cursor jumps when a screen reader is tracking math expressions.

+## Enable feedback with sound
+While in the options enter accessibility:

+* check  provide feedback with sound
+*select modern

+Most people prefer the modern sound scheme over the classic.

+You will be able to hear a sound when entering and exiting an equation.

+Note: Do not forget to press OK before you exit the options

 ## Equation editing options

 In the main body of the blank Word document, type alt + "=" (Alt plus the equal symbol.).
 This places you inside the Word equation editing field.
 Type \sqrt 4 = 2.
+Notice that \sqrt becomes the square root symbol.

 Now press alt and you will be taken to the equation tab.
 Press down arrow  and you will be in the options.
 Right arrow and you will be in the selection for Unicode or LaTex. we suggest selecting unicode.
 Set this as the default.